-Rumors of potential budget cuts to the National Oceanic and Atmospheric Administration (NOAA) in 2025 have sparked concerns among meteorologists, storm chasers, and scientists.
+What started as rumors turned into reality of potential budget cuts to the National Oceanic and Atmospheric Administration (NOAA) in 2025.
+This has sparked concerns among meteorologists, storm chasers, and scientists.
 While some remain silent, many within the weather community are voicing their worries about the potential impacts.

 Why is NOAA essential?